Finding Solace in the Gutter.

 Posted: February 23, 2013 in Uncategorized

-Reblogged from Behold The Image! :
+Behold The Image!

 British Deli_cious in beautiful downtown Dunedin, FL.
 Allison and Garrett create a welcoming atmosphere in this cozy little place, playing great music and providing a taste of the U.K. to ex-pats and 'Muricans alike.
 Check it out if you're in the area.